woak973/JPTube/README.md

 ### Backend

+JPTube requires a backend to function.
 You can deploy the backend from [JPTube-server](https://github.com/woak973/JPTube-server).

 ### Environment Variables